Is Evidence Needed For Faith?

 “For the invisible things of [God] since the creation of the world are clearly seen, being perceived through the things that are made, even his everlasting power and divinity; that they may be without excuse: because that, knowing God, they glorified him not as God, neither gave thanks; but became vain in their reasonings, and their senseless heart was darkened” (Rom.
 1:20-21).

 This passage declares that the ancient pagans were “without excuse” due to the fact that they refused to apprehend certain evidence available to them by means of sense perception.
-Note:
+Note the following.

 asunetos — the negative form of a term historically suggesting “to bring together,” hence, “to understand.”
 They refused to use their minds logically, to consider the evidence at their disposal.